 6 Tips to Make Acupuncture Work for You

 You are coming to acupuncture for relief.
-You want to feel better, like your energetic, happy self.
-I want you to feel that way too!
-(Eastern medicine was not my get-rich-quick scheme 😉 )
+You want to feel better, like the vibrant, happy version of you.
+We want you to feel that way too!
+(Eastern medicine was not our get-rich-quick scheme 😉 ).

 There are some key ways you can help our team effort to get you back to optimal health and wellness.

 Chinese medicine is not a band-aid, like ibuprofen or antihistamines that manage symptoms.
 It is designed to rebalance your entire system and promote healing from deep within.
 We seek to cure the root of your problem, in addition to managing your symptoms, so your symptoms go away and you get lasting relief.

 This does not happen in one treatment.
 This often does not happen in 3 treatments.
 Most conditions need a MINIMUM of 3 sessions to see improvement, and any condition you have been experiencing for more than a week or two will likely need 5-10 sessions to see improvement.